strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-beta.16-to-beta.17.4.md

 ---
 title: Migrate to beta.17.4 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application to beta.17.4.
+description: Learn how you can migrate your Strapi application to beta.17.4.
 ---

 # Migration guide from beta.16.8 through beta.17.3 to beta.17.4